matuteiglesias/journal/content/Dev/2025-05-27_Implemented_Paywall_and_Monetization_Strategies.md

 **🕒 18:45–20:05**
 **🏷️ Labels**: Monetization, Paywall, Documentservice, Backend, Frontend
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to design and implement monetization controls and paywall systems for a DocumentService application, focusing on backend and frontend integration.
+The session aimed to design and implement monetization controls and paywall systems for a DocumentService application, focusing on backend and frontend [[integration]].

 ### Key Activities
 - Developed strategies for monetization control in DocumentService, including paywall enforcement and cost management.